getanteon/anteon/README.md

 ## Kubernetes Monitoring Features

 #### ✅ Service Map
 Easily get insights about what is going on in your cluster.
-You do not change your code or add sidecars. <a href="https://docs.ddosify.com/ddosify/kubernetes-monitoring/service-map" target="_blank">More →</a>
+You do not have to change your code or add sidecars anymore. <a href="https://docs.ddosify.com/ddosify/kubernetes-monitoring/service-map" target="_blank">More →</a>
 <p align="left">
 <img src="assets/ddosify_service_map_detail.png" alt="Ddosify - Service Map Feature" />
 </p>